MarcusViniciusLagana/minefield/README.md

 ## Description

-The application is divided into a front and a backend.
+The application was divided into a front and a backend.
-The backend will store the mines positions, the player ID, its max score and other statistics; and the frontend will take care of the logic of the game.
+The backend stored the mines positions, the player ID, its best time and other statistics; and the frontend took care of the logic of the game.
-They will exchange data following the diagram bellow:
+They exchanged data following the diagram bellow:

 <p align="center">
   <img width="1000" alt="Project Diagram" src="minesweeper-crop.png">